leonli/markoa/README.md

 To enjoy this project, simply run `npm install && npm run dev`.

+There's only one router is available: `http://locahost:3000/welcome`.
+Try it and have fun. 🍻

 Production mode => `NODE_ENV=production node server.js`

 ### Project Structure